 Every year we visit the coffee farmers we work with.
 We talk about the quality of the coffee and how the harvest is turning out.
-Marianna Iturralde owns the farm, Finca Takesi, along with her father, Don Carlos Iturralde.
-On our most recent visit to their farm in October, I sat down to have a chat with Marianna about how they started the farm, and how they have since then evolved.
+Mariana Iturralde owns the farm, Finca Takesi, along with her father, Don Carlos Iturralde.
+On our most recent visit to their farm in October, I sat down to have a chat with Mariana about how they started the farm, and how they have since then evolved.

 In 2001 a Colombian gentleman told my father, that the land he saw here, was of very rich, organic soil.
 And because of the high altitude, we could probably grow one of the highest elevated coffee in the world.

 Apparently, out of all the land in the Bolivian, Andean Mountains, the Iturralde family owned a piece of land located in a micro-climate, perfect for growing coffee.
 Here, the soil is rich and made of a thick layer of humus and the balance between rain, sun, and elevation seemed to be perfect for growing coffee.
 The unique micro-climate made it possible for the Iturraldes’ to be one of the few farmers in the world to grow coffee in these heights.

 This was when the Cup of Excellence first began in Bolivia, and a program by UNDP, United Nations Development Programme were to furtherance the quality of the coffee.

 Our first Typica plant was brought in from Caranavi, Colombia from a nursery, which was like us, financed by the quality programme, UNDP.
 We began to plant the Typicas in 2002.
 So, the first lot was actually Typica, and that’s how it all started.

 After growing Typica for 8 years, and gaining experience in coffee farming, we received Geisha seeds in 2010 and started a Geisha nursery.
 Due to the demanding climate up here, and that we had always had a low yield from the Typica, we weren’t quite sure how the Geisha, which is already low on yield, would come around.